FAO-SID/Docker-Apps/README.md

 ## Quick Start: Using Image from Docker Hub

-The simplest way to get started is to pull the image directly from Docker Hub.
+The simplest way to get started is to pull the Docker image directly from Docker Hub.

 ### Steps:
 1. **Install Docker Desktop** on your computer.